shihanrehman/DBRS_interviewChallenge/README.md

 Design and Tradeoffs

-Originally, when planning this project, I was intending to use Docker-Compose to setup the application as noted in the original project write-up.
-However, I found an even easier solution on the way to get everything up and running - Google Colaboratory.

-Docker is great - there is no doubt about that.
-However, for this project, quick onboarding was highly emphasized in the project instructions so that the code can be setup and reviwed with the most minimal of instructions.
-With 1 executing python, script, there was not much infrasture as code, (databases, ports etc..) - what docker shines in.
+I decided to use Google Colaboratory instead of Docker-Compose as suggested in the challenge.

+Docker is great, but for this project, I was very limited to what I could do with docker and 'infrastructure as code'- what docker shines in - no databases, no ports, etc.. ) - only a single python file.
+Getting the application up and running quickly was also highly prioritized - so I wanted to keep execution as simple as possible.
+Quote - "Please consider the fact that we have to get onboarded with your project so adding good documentation for us to follow to set it up is nice to have."

-Furthermore, anyone, anywhere around the world, even with basic computer knowledge, can access the application and run the whole project with only mouse clicks - no need to even type or use the keyboard!
-To get the project up and running with docker, you would need to have an operating system built on a linux kernal (windows users can't do anything), Docker downloaded & installed, images downloaded, and execute docker command scripts - even a command to turn docker off after reveiw.
-With Colaboratory, just click the X on the browser.
-Docker is great for a microservice-type architecture, one built with databases and possibly differnt programming languages, of which you could update a part of an application without having to update the other part.
+Aditionally, anyone from anywhere around the world with an internet connection - even with no programing knowledge, can get the application up and running in less than a minute with just a couple mouse clicks - no need to even type or use the keyboard!

+To get the project up and running with docker, one would have to have an OS built on top of a linux kernal - even with a linux system, Docker has to be downloaded & installed, images have to be downloaded, and commands need to be executed via command line to run the containers - even to shut down the containers!
+Docker is great for microservices and deploying them - perhaps, an application built with differnt databases and programming languages all running independently of one another on connected ports via a docker-compose yaml file, making it with possibile to update one part without having to the update the other.

-With efficieny in mind, this application is too light-weight for such purposes, although it is possbile to use Docker.
-Additionally, the project seems to be very data-science heavy, and probably suitable to be read by a data scientist, who may not be as savvy with setting up docker, running, or even be able to understand it within a short time.
+With efficieny in mind, and this project being very data-science focused, I am also guessing that a data scienctist - someone who may not be familiar wtih docker and infrastructure code, may want to have a look at it.

+Google Colaboratory also has an option where you can create tabbed menus, similar to a tabbed jorurnal/phonebook, making it easy to separate the code into sections by topic.
+This makes visual presentation and reporting much more appealing.

+I tried to keep my code as minimal and short as possible.
+However, I did write some extra code - only to generate graphs and do some validation, but nothing more than what was needed for other than those purposes.

+Everything is setup is one Jupyter Notebook running on the cloud.

 Project Instructions: